MatsM16/sveve-dotnet/readme.md

 ![Sveve logo](./docs/logo.svg)

 > [!important]
 > This is unofficial packages and not made by or supported by Sveve.

-In this repository houses two packages.
+This repository contains two packages:
 - [Sveve](#sveve) A .NET client for the Sveve sms REST API.
 - [Sveve.AspNetCore](#sveveaspnetcore) Receive sms and delivery reports from Sveve in a .NET API.